seapagan/poectrl/README.md

 Current proposed project plan.

-- [ ] Write proof-of-concept code to control ports.
+- [x] Write proof-of-concept code to control ports.
+- [ ] Rerfactor and tidy the above code into a Library Class.
+- [ ] Create a CLI app to apply profiles from config file, show current values, list profiles etc.
-- [ ] Develop this into a full API (using FastAPI)
+- [ ] Develop this into a full API (using FastAPI).
-- [ ] Create a command line app to interface with the above API
+- [ ] Modify the command line app to interface with the above API.
-- [ ] Create a Web App to interface with the above API
+- [ ] Create a Web App to interface with the above API.

 ## Contributing